google/fleetspeak/DESIGN.md

-As a particularly simple example, the fleetspeak demo directory includes a [`messagesaver`](https://github.com/google/fleetspeak/blob/master/fleetspeak/src/demo/messagesaver/messagesaver.go) package which defines a service which simple saves all received messages to text files.
+As a particularly simple example, the fleetspeak demo directory includes a [`messagesaver`](https://github.com/google/fleetspeak/blob/master/fleetspeak/src/demo/messagesaver/messagesaver.go) package which defines a service which simply saves all received messages to text files.

 ### GRPCService